Salt Lake City

 Salt Lake City has developed a strong tourist industry based primarily on skiing, outdoor recreation, and religious tourism.
-It hosted the 2002 Winter Olympics and is a candidate city for the 2030 Winter Olympics.
-It is known for its politically liberal culture, which stands in contrast with the rest of the state's highly conservative leanings.
+It hosted the 2002 Winter Olympics and will host the 2034 Winter Olympics.
+It is known for its politically liberal culture, which stands in contrast with most of the rest of the state's highly conservative leanings.
 It is home to a significant LGBT community and hosts the annual Utah Pride Festival.
 It is the industrial banking center of the United States.
 Salt Lake City and the surrounding area are also the location of several institutions of higher education including the state's flagship research school, the University of Utah.

-Sustained drought in Utah has more recently strained Salt Lake City's water security and caused the Great Salt Lake level drop to record low levels, and has impacted the local and state economy.
+Sustained drought in Utah has strained Salt Lake City's water security, caused the Great Salt Lake level to drop to record low levels, and has impacted the local and state economy.
+The receding lake has exposed arsenic which may become airborne, exposing area residents to poisonous dust.
+The city is also under threat of major earthquake damage amplified by two offshoots of the nearby Wasatch Fault that join underneath the downtown area.